LeandroCaniglia/Writings/Extending the Smalltalk Syntax.md

        yourself);
    yourself`

 which sends 9 messages instead of none!
 To avoid this waste what we can do is to give literal arrays a special treatment.
 Here is how.

+Task 6
+--

-   1. At the top of the AST hierarchy add the method `#isLiteral` returning `false` (this might or might not be there already).
+    At the top of the AST hierarchy add the method `#isLiteral` returning `false` (this might or might not be there already).
 Now repeat the same for `LiteralNode` except that this time answer with `true`.
 Finally, add the `#isLiteral` method to `BraceNode` on the lines of:

    `isLiteral
       ^elements conform: [:e | e isLiteral]`

   given that the `elements` of our `BraceNode` are themselves instances of AST nodes, this closes the circle.

+Task 7
+--

-  2. Next, add the `#asLiteralNode` method to `BraceNode` on the lines of:
+ Next, add the `#asLiteralNode` method to `BraceNode` on the lines of:

   `asLiteralNode
      ^LiteralNode new